mvs-org/docs-mvs-org/source/zh-cn/docs/assets-operations.md

 **NOTICE: the asset is issued to a random address of this account.**
 **every asset can only be issued once, and with symbol not already exists in blockchain.**
 **when issue asset, the corresponding asset cert will be generated.**
+**if the domain cert does not exist in blockchain, then domain cert will be generated too.**
 ***
 ### 发布资产(指定目标地址)
 ```